-The recent spate between some the franchisees that have banded together to be known as Great White North Franchisee Association (GWNFA)and parent company, Restaurant Brand International, which is known to do aggressive cost-cutting to achieve profitability has been in the news with claims of intimidation by the parent company and them misusing funds intended for marketing.
+The recent spate between some of the franchisees that have banded together to be known as the Great White North Franchisee Association (GWNFA)and parent company, Restaurant Brand International, which is known to do aggressive cost-cutting to achieve profitability has been in the news with claims of intimidation by the parent company and them misusing funds intended for marketing.

 Jeri Horton-Joyce and Ron Joyce Jr. looked absolutely reprehensible in the eyes of the public.
-Former Ontario premier, Kathleen Wynne, even went out to call the Tim Hortons heirs actions as “a clear act of bullying”.
+Former Ontario premier, Kathleen Wynne, even went out to call the Tim Hortons heirs actions “a clear act of bullying”.

-And now words on the street of some of the most common complaints about Tim Hortons are burnt coffee, no longer fresh (you don’t hear jingle that new pot brewed every 20 minutes anymore), especially in some gas stations and mall kiosks, water-down coffee, inconsistent and shrinking donut sizes compared to the suburbs and pastries no longer using real ingredients.
+And now words on the street of some of the most common complaints about Tim Hortons are burnt coffee, no longer fresh (you don’t hear the jingle that new pot brewed every 20 minutes anymore), especially in some gas stations and mall kiosks, water-down coffee, inconsistent and shrinking donut sizes compared to the suburbs and pastries no longer using real ingredients.
 When was the last time you had an apple fritter with real apple bits (we’re not even going to say chunks)?
-Whether these accusations are grounded in reality or not no longer matter as damages have been done to its reputation.
+Whether these accusations are grounded in reality or not no longer matters as damages have been done to its reputation.

 We don’t know, but perhaps a new lid is a good starting point.

-Tim Hortons has recently announced its plan to replace its ageing lid which is prone to leak all over you when taking a sip, yes it happens a lot to people.
+Tim Hortons has recently announced its plan to replace its aging lid which is prone to leak all over you when taking a sip, yes it happens a lot to people.
 That new white shirt will now need to be washed or dry-cleaned.
 In addition, placing the coffee cup in your car cup holder, be prepared to clean the mess if you hit a bump on the road.

 So this new lid is long overdue and a welcomed good news for Tim Hortons fans, but perhaps those that left will not be coming back anytime soon.